Quenched large deviation principle for words in a letter sequence: Abstract

-\emph{Key words:} Letters and words, renewal process, empirical process, annealed vs.\ quenched, large deviation principle, rate function, specific relative entropy.\\ \emph{MSC 2000:} 60F10, 60G10.\\ \emph{Acknowledgement:} This work was supported in part by DFG and NWO through the Dutch-German Bilateral Research Group ``Mathematics of Random Spatial Models from Physics and Biology''.
-MB and AG are grateful for hospitality at EURANDOM.
-We also thank an anonymous referee for her/his careful reading and helpful comments.
+\emph{MSC2010:} 60F10, 60G10.\\ \emph{Keywords:} Letters and words, Renewal process, Empirical process, Annealed vs.\ quenched, Large deviation principle, Rate function, Specific relative entropy.\\ \emph{Acknowledgment:} We are grateful to Jean-Christophe Mourrat for pointing out the flaw in the original proof.
+We thank Evgeny Verbitskiy for fruitful discussions on ergodic theory.